gabrieltetz/android-penetration-testing-cheat-sheet/README.md

 ---

-For this Frida script to work, you need to push your Burp Proxy or ZAP certificate to a specific location:
+For this Frida script to work, you need to push your Burp Proxy or ZAP certificate to a specific location with the specific name `cacert.der`:

 ```fundamental
 adb push cacert.der /data/local/tmp/cacert.der